vertigoala/ala-cas-5/README.md

   - `cas.ticket.registry.jpa` should have `url`, `user` and `password` set for the ticket database.
 For the first run of each version `ddl-auto` should be set to `update` to get the latest changes from JPA.

-*NOTE:* The MySQL driver used by this CAS version is v6.0.6.
+*NOTE:* The MySQL driver used by this CAS version is 8.0.7.
 This DB driver requires that the server returns a timezone in the form `Australia/Sydney`, whereas the MySQL versions available on Ubuntu 16.04 will tell the client `AEST` (which causes an Exception in the client).
 The simplest fix is to override the server timezone in the JDBC URL by appending `?serverTimezone=Australia/Sydney` to the URL.

+*IF USING MYSQL Connector 6.0+* note that the `UserCreatorALA` uses Spring JDBC's `SimpleJdbcCall` to execute a stored procedure.
+Spring JDBC makes some assumptions about the behaviour of the JDBC driver which [changed in `mysql-connector-java` 6.0+]() and as such the following driver properties are also required:
+ - `nullCatalogMeansCurrent=true`
+ - `nullNamePatternMatchesAll=true`

 ## Legacy passwords